 Parental fixing (or on the flip-side, shaming) blocks your child from learning this valuable lesson.
 Fixing and shaming, while they look different, convey the same message to your kid — I don’t believe in you.

 [tweetthis hidden_hashtags=”#parenting”]Don’t treat your son like a prince unless his father’s the King, if you do, life will be a rude awakening.[/tweetthis]

 I don’t remember where I heard this but I love its clear wisdom.

-POETIC VIEW: “For after all, the best thing one can do when it is raining is let it rain.” ―Henry W. Longfellow
+POETIC VIEW:“For after all, the best thing one can do when it is raining is let it rain.” ―Henry W. Longfellow

-Broadening your perspective through poetry and philosophy can be just the tonic you need to pull you out of the painful, cramped feeling of “not enough” that tends to overwhelm you when your
+Broadening your perspective through poetry and philosophy can be just the tonic you need to pull you out of the painful, cramped feeling of “not enough” that tends to overwhelm you when your child feels badly.

 MINDFUL VIEW: Practicing mindfulness strengthens your ability to have boundaries.